questdb/kafka-questdb-connector/kafka-questdb-connector-samples/faker/readme.md

 The other potentially non-obvious configuration elements are:
 1. `"value.converter.schemas.enable": "false"` It disables the schema support in the Kafka Connect JSON converter.
 The sample project doesn't use schemas.
-2. `"host": "questdb"` It defines the hostname of the QuestDB instance.
+2. `"client.conf.string": "http::addr=questdb;"` It configures QuestDB client to use the HTTP transport and connect to a hostname `questdb`.
 The hostname is defined in the [docker-compose.yml](docker-compose.yml) file.
 3. `"timestamp.field.name": "birthday"` It defines the name of the field that should be used as a timestamp.
 It uses the field that was converted by the Kafka Connect transformation described above.
 4. The ugly value in `"transforms.convert_birthday.format": "yyyy-MM-dd'"'"'T'"'"'HH:mm:ss.SSSX"`.
 This part looks funny: `'"'"'T'"'"'`.
 In fact, it's a way to submit an apostrophe via shell which uses apostrophes to define strings.
 The apostrophe is required to escape the `T` character in the date format.
 The date format is `yyyy-MM-dd'T'HH:mm:ss.SSSX`.
 If you know a better way to submit the same JSON then please [open a new issue](https://github.com/questdb/kafka-questdb-connector/issues/new).